The Bankrate promise

 Anyone can establish a plan and contribute to it.
 Parents, grandparents and other relatives can all open and contribute to the account.
 You can even fund your own educational expenses this way.
 You might not even have to be the owner of the account to claim a tax deduction for your contribution, though it depends on the state’s laws

 When you withdraw the money from your 529 plan, you should use it on education expenses in that same calendar year.
-Otherwise, you’ll be making an unqualified withdrawal that will cause the IRS to take notice, since you won’t be using the funds.
+Otherwise, you’ll be making an unqualified withdrawal that will cause the IRS to take notice, since you won’t be using the funds immediately.
 Be sure to keep any receipts, should the IRS come calling.

 Various state plans have different benefits, and it can pay to look around and find the best plan for you.
 You’ll want to look for low cost, good investment returns and good benefits.
 The rules for each state plan differ, so you need to know the specific rules for your plan.